hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/finish.md

 <img align="right" src="./assets/python.png" width="200">

 In addition, there are various ways to write a microservice in Python and a few techniques to package it all in a container.
-The goal in this scenario is to press the idea of some good practices to distill a container an effectively deliver a microservice to Kubernetes.
+The goal in this scenario is to press some good practices for distilling a container and effectively delivering a microservice to Kubernetes.

 ## Lessons Learned ##

-With these steps you have learned:
+With these steps, you have learned:

 - &#x2714; How to use FastAPI for developing a Python microservice
 - &#x2714; How to distill a container that packages Python
 - &#x2714; How to install a private registry with a UI
-- &#x2714; How to define, run and observe a Tekton pipeline
+- &#x2714; How to define, run, and observe a Tekton pipeline
 - &#x2714; How to build a container with Kaniko

 ## Additional Information ##